linas/i370-gcc/README.md

              --enable-languages="c" --disable-threads
 ```
 The two `sudo cp` put the i370 C library and header files where they
-can be found.
+-can be found.
 The C library must have been built and installed sometime
 earlier.
+Despite this, the build will use the incorrect `crt1.o` if the
+`-B` flag isn't given.
+The `-L` is there for good luck.

-The `CC_FOR_BUILD` is needed because the build gcc seems to
+The `CC_FOR_BUILD` is needed because the build gcc seems to have trouble
-have trouble finding header files, and then there's some weirdness
+finding header files, and then there's some weirdness with `<gnu/stubs.h>`
-with `<gnu/stubs.h>` that has to be hacked around.
+that has to be hacked around.
 At least for me.
+YMMV.

 How to get a C library is explained at
 [github.com/linas/i370-bigfoot](https://github.com/linas/i370-bigfoot).